thinkshiftsgroup/DootlingBackend/AUTH_API.md

 ### 2. Verify Email
 **POST** `/verify-email`

 Verify email with OTP code and receive access/refresh tokens.
+User can then login with their credentials.

 **Request Body:**
 ```json